 1999 Records in New York Versatile with his own quartet, and Thelonious & Bud Together Again with Laurence Allison's sextet.

-2001 Release of Laurent Coq Blowing Trio/Live@the Duc des Lombards (Grand Prix du Disque Charles Cros 2002).
+2001 Release of Laurent Coq Blowing Trio/[email protected] Duc des Lombards (Grand Prix du Disque Charles Cros 2002).
 Is granted an American Artist Visa (New York).
 Puts a new quartet together with Jér�'me Sabbagh (tenor), Brandon Owens (bass), and Damion Reid (drums).

 2003 Records Like A Tree In The City with his American quartet.
 The album comes out simultaneously in the U.S (Sunnyside) and in Europe (Cristal).